 How Oil Spills Affect Marine Mammals

 Oil in or on the water is extremely dangerous to wildlife.
 For instance, when an animal lands in an area affected by oil, it will try to preen or clean itself and ingest the toxic petroleum product, causing severe damage to internal organs.
-Ingesting oil will greatly disrupt the reproductive process, and animals that have survived oil spills may suffer the long term effects of breeding problems and result in deformed offspring.
+Ingesting oil will greatly disrupt the reproductive process, and animals that have survived oil spills may suffer the long term effects of breeding problems and may produce deformed offspring.

-From the OWCN website: There are different effects on different classes of marine mammals.
+From the Oiled Wildlife Care Network: There are different effects on different classes of marine mammals.
 Heavily furred animals, such as sea otters and fur seals, are more severely affected by oiling because these species rely on their thick haircoat to maintain warmth and buoyancy.
 The fur traps a thin layer of air adjacent to the animal's skin (in a similar fashion to birds), and this air layer prevents the skin of the animal from coming into contact with the cold ocean water.
 When exposed to oil, the alignment of the hair is altered; the air layer is destroyed; and mammals rapidly become hypothermic.

 When a bird becomes coated with oil, the oil will clog the bird's feathers making it impossible for the bird to fly.
-Oil can also make the feathers so heavy that bird will be unable to float, and may end up sinking and drowning.
+Oil can also make the feathers so heavy that the bird will be unable to float, and may end up sinking and drowning.